Project-Repositories/contiki-ng-NES/README.md

 Secondly, complete the steps to "Install ARM compiler", and then add it to your path environment variable (how-to https://askubuntu.com/a/60219).

 #### Clone Contiki-NG-NES at a chosen directory
-**FOR THIS PROJECT, KEEP IN MIND THAT YOU SHOULD CLONE THIS REPOSITORY (https://github.com/Project-Repositories/contiki-ng-NES), AS WE ARE MAKING THE MODIFICATIONS HERE.
-DO NOT CLONE THE OFFICIAL CONTIKI-NG REPOSITORY.**

 A great speedup in compliation happens if the Github Repository is cloned to a subdirectory in your Ubuntu VM, compared to mounting the windows directory and accessing the files through WSL.